WouterBant/AI4MI/README.md

 ### Running the code

 > **Note that for running the SAM based models you also need the checkpoints released by Meta**.
-These download commands can also be found in [checkpoints/download_checkpoints.sh](checkpoints/download_checkpoints.sh).
+These download commands can also be found in [checkpoints/download_checkpoints.sh](checkpoints/download_checkpoints.sh) and [src/download.sh](src/download.sh).

 Run training with:
 ```bash